syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endhighlight %}

+{% endtabs %}

-1. The **EnableJavascript** property needs to be set to true for websites that contains JavaScript.
+1. The EnableJavascript property needs to be set to true for websites that contains JavaScript.
-2. **ImageType** argument of the **Convert** method needs to be set as Metafile for vector graphics and a searchable PDF document.
+2. ImageType argument of the Convert method needs to be set as Metafile for vector graphics and a searchable PDF document.
 Selecting the Bitmap type would result in a non-searchable PDF.
-3. The Layout property of the **PdfMetafileLayoutFormat** need to be set as Paginate, to span the conversion across multiple pages.
+3. The Layout property of the PdfMetafileLayoutFormat need to be set as Paginate, to span the conversion across multiple pages.
-4. **SplitTextLines** and **SplitImages** property of the **PdfMetafileLayoutFormat** class needs to be set as false, to avoid image and text split across pages.
+4. SplitTextLines and SplitImages property of the PdfMetafileLayoutFormat class needs to be set as false, to avoid image and text split across pages.

 #### Converting the HTML string to PDF document

 To convert the HTML string to PDF document, use the following code snippet.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Creates a new PDF document.